 Our exciting business plan! and updates!

-In Phase 2 of our build out, we propose putting our offices on top of the existing office suite on the east side and building a catwalk over to the warehouse space on the western side, near the water and our shop MARY A. WHALEN.
+/In Phase 2 of our build out, we propose putting our offices on top of the existing office suite on the east side and building a catwalk over to the warehouse space on the western side, near the water and our shop MARY A. WHALEN.

-Last update 2/26/24
+Last update 3/20/257/24/24

-• We asked for permission to build a small wet lab structure that the firm MADE has offered to design
+Space to build a small wet lab structure at the south end of the Pier 11 shed that the firm MADE has offered to design

 The vision and plan